 Her Majesty will give a Fancy Dress Ball to morrow, iu a style of unprecedented splendor.
 Two thousand invitations have been issued.
-The costumes generally selected, by royal desire, are those of the time of Edward III.
+The costumes generally selected, by royal desire, are those of the time of Edward 111.
 The character selected by her Majesty is that of Queen Phillippa.
 Her robe, gold and silver brocade, will be of surpassing magnificence; from the upper part will be suspended a stomacher displaying jewels worth £60,000.
 Prince Albert, as the royal Edward, will be most gorgeously attired.
 Every external part of his attire, as well as that of Her Majesty, has been manufactured at Spitalfields.
 The Earl of Pembroke, as Count d'Angouleme, will wear a brilliant in his cap valued at £10,000.
-The Duchess of Sutherland will exhibit jewels stir Ld at £100,000.
+The Duchess of Sutherland will exhibit jewels estimated at £100,000.
 The principal ladies of the Court, and the high officers of the household, will personate the leading characters of the age.
 The Duchess of Cambridge, as Anne of Brittany, has formed a dignified cortege, in which Lord Cardigan will appear as the Chevalier Bayard.
-The Queen Dowager and the Duchess of Kent will sustain characters .- Spanish, French, Crusader, Greek, Cossack and other quadrille parties have been arranged by the nobility and the leaders of fashiou.

-DEATH OF LORD HENRY RUSSEL .- On Monday morning, this young nobleman expired at the house of his father-in-law, Sir Ganges, then at Portsmouth, by a block line giving way, and the never enjoyed perfect health.
+The Queen Dowager and the Duchess of Kent will sustain characters .-- Spanish, French, Crusader, Greek, Cossack and other quadrille parties have been arranged by the nobility and the leaders of fashion.
+DEATH OF LORD HENRY RUSSEL .- On Monday morning, this young nobleman expired at the house of his father-in-law, Sir Robert Stopford, the Governor of Greenwich Hospital.
+The noble lord was the youngest brother of the present Duke of Bedford vided for, so as to prevent accidents in future.
+Upwards of nine and Lord John Russell, and about seven months since was married at Greenwich, to the third daughter of the gallant Admiral.
+About five years age he had a tremendous blow on his head, on board the Ganges, then at Portsmouth, by a block line giving way, and the block falling heavily on his Lordship; since which period he has never enjoyed perfect health.
 His lordship was, we believe, in his gator.
 His funeral was conducted with great solemnity.
 27th year.